-Federal judge allows lawsuit against Rittenhouse to proceed
+Lawsuit can proceed against Kenosha shooter Kyle Rittenhouse

 “Rittenhouse has been deliberately cagey about his whereabouts,” Adelman wrote.
 “Although he denies living in Florida, he does not identify the place that he deems to be his residence.”

-Rittenhouse’s attorneys did not immediately respond to emailed requests for comment.
-Attorneys for law enforcement and Kenosha officials sued also did not immediately return emailed messages.
+Attorneys for the law enforcement and government officials being sued did not immediately return emailed messages seeking comment.

-The ruling puts Anthony Huber’s family “one step closer to justice for their son’s needless death,” said Anand Swaminathan, one of the attorneys for John Huber and Karen Bloom, parents of Anthony Huber.
+The ruling puts Anthony Huber’s family “one step closer to justice for their son’s needless death,” said Anand Swaminathan, one of the attorneys for parents John Huber and Karen Bloom.

 “The Kenosha officials that created a powder keg situation by their actions tried to claim that they cannot be held accountable for their unconstitutional conduct; that argument was soundly rejected today,” Swaminathan said in a statement.